rachelandrew/grid-by-example/examples/page-layout/listing-with-thumbnails.md

 The original does not cope so we when content of differing heights is added so I'm using CSS Feature Queries to enhance the pattern.

-Flexbox and grid enable the boxes to line up even if we add additional content to any box. *currently the grid version works best in Chrome Canary or Firefox, Chrome 53 will require a reload to see the different layouts*.
+Flexbox and grid enable the boxes to line up even if we add additional content to any box.

 Note that we use Feature Queries in such a way that we start with the version for the most limited of browsers and then build up to those that support grid, making use of the fact that in the CSS Cascade properties and values defined later in the stylesheet override those that come before.